Got Questions?

 Q : Which should I take, AP Chemistry or College Chemistry?

-A : AP Chemistry course is specifically designed for students who are currently taking advanced placement chemistry course and preparing to take the exit exam.
-The course curriculum is closely matched with the College Board's requirements and AP specific topics/problems are incorporated into our AP course - each of the 24 chapters.
-For example, the topic of how to predict products is AP specific (Queston #4), we have one chapter to cover that topic alone.
+A : AP Chemistry course is specifically designed for students who are currently taking advanced placement chemistry course at high school and preparing to take the exit exam.
+The course curriculum is closely matched the College Board's requirements and AP specific topics/problems are incorporated into our AP course - each of the 24 chapters.
+For example, the topic of how to predict products is AP specific (Question #4), we have one chapter to cover that topic alone.
 AP Chemistry is a college-level course taken advanced high school students.
+Unless you are currently enrolled in the AP course or preparing the AP exam, you should take either the high school chemistry or college chemistry.

 [top]

-Q : Does this cover a one-semester or two-semester course?
+Q : Does college chemistry cover a one-semester or two-semester course?

-A : Our chemistry courses cover one-year two-semester course content.
-For example, our college chemistry is equivalent to both chemistry 101 and 102 at the college level (or whatever it is called)..
+A : Our chemistry courses cover one-year two-semester course contents.
+For example, our college chemistry is equivalent to both chemistry 101 and 102 at the college level (or whatever it is called).

 Section D: Biology Courses